codebrewlimited/mono.codebrew.cc/README.md

 - **v1** – A barebone TypeScript API for demo purposes 🏭
 - **client** (formerly v2) – Future frontend or client workspace 💻

-The project uses **CircleCI** for CI/CD, conditional builds, and deployments, with **AWS integration** ☁️ for secure SSH-based deployments.
+This mono repository provides a fully automated pipeline to detect changes, build, test, release, and deploy TypeScript and client applications with **CircleCI** for CI/CD integration, **AWS** ☁️ for secure SSH-based deployments, and strict commit conventions.

 ---